CHAPTER 30. Delaware Human and Civil Rights Commission

 (3) The payment of studies and surveys conducted under this chapter.

-(b) Any subpoena, process, order of the Commission, or other paper requiring service may be served by any sheriff, deputy sheriff, constable, or employee of the Division of Human Relations.
+(b) Any subpoena, process, order of the Commission, or other paper requiring service may be served by any sheriff, deputy sheriff, constable, or employee of the Division.